cloudcity/deathstare/README.md

 ## TODO

-* Get all the specs passing!
 * Extract/generalize ClientDevice and the warmup/setup process.

+## Doc TODO

 * Explain process for setting up hosting app, perhaps with a generator script or Rails template?
-* Document writing of test suites, and debugging them
-* Document how/where to configure Heroku client app ID, OAuth keys, Librato credentials

-## Doc TODO

-* exmaple ds::fake code
 * Discuss Librato integration and setup requirements
 * Discuss configuring client ID for Heroku OAuth
+* Document writing of test suites, and debugging them